Want to know two things that are practically synonymous with childhood?

 Kickball and elementary school.

-Anyone who has ever played can remember standing in line, anxiously staring at the team captains and willing them to pick you to join their team.
+Anyone who has ever played can remember standing in line, anxiously staring at the team captains and hoping they would pick you to join their team.
 No one wanted to be the last kid standing at home plate.

 Picking a weight loss plan can feel a lot like being the elementary school kickball team captain.
 There are dozens of plans all lined up, staring you down and practically willing you to pick them.